Room Reservations

 Region/Township Government Program

-Region of Waterloo or Township employees booking space for Regional or Township business
+Region of Waterloo or Township employees reserving space for Regional or Township business

 Study Rooms